Features

 Up to 32 replicas per DRBD virtual block device.

-Network Redundancy and Load Balancing
+Network Redundancy

 Network redundancy for replication when using TCP/IP.
-With RDMA, load balancing is possible.

 TRIM or Discard Support

-Trim or Discard support for SSD backed DRBD devices means write performance will not degrade over time.
+Trim or discard support for SSD backed DRBD devices means write performance will not degrade over time.

 Three Types of Replication